28th to October 7th

 desire to remember and better understand the "wilderness

 experience" of ancient Israel (Lev.
 23:43), we will

 be again be building a full-sized replica of Yahweh's

 in the center of camp, the actual length

 and width of the tabernacle will match what is described in

 scripture.
 Only the height will be lower (9ft compared to 15ft).

 The tabernacle will be

-a place where anyone can gather, fellowship and/or go through the
+a place where anyone can gather, fellowship, pray and go through the

 scriptures together.
 The "holy of holies" section will be a special area for personal